Bonaire: Klein Bonaire

+Klein Bonaire (Dutch for "Little Bonaire") is an islet located off the western coast Bonaire, about a 0.5 mile from Kralendijk.
+The small island is 700 hectares (2.7 sq miles) in size.
+The island is accessible by boat for divers, snorkelers, and day-trippers.

-Off the coast of Kralendijk lies the island of Klein Bonaire.
-The island is 700 hectares in size, completely flat and only covered with small bushes and cacti.
+The island is completely flat and covered with bushes, cacti, and small trees.
 There are at least 76 species of plants and about 55 species of animals on the island.
+The island is an important location for bats, sea turtles, and flamingos.
+Leptonycteris curasoae rely on Klein Bonaire for sources of nectar.
+Sea turtles rely on Klein Bonaire's beaches for nesting, especially those on the northeast side.
+Flamingos rely on Klein Bonaire's salt pans, where they feed.
+(Bonaire has one of the largest flamingo populations in the world).

+The island is surrounded by fringing coral reefs.
+The reefs are home to more than 340 fish species, and almost every species of hard and soft coral found in the Caribbean.
+Its reefs and underwater wildlife make it a popular destination for divers, and it is surrounded by dive sites.

-It is surrounded by a coral reef.
-The beaches on the north and west side are the most important nesting sites for sea turtles.
-There are also several salt pans or salt lakes on the island.
-Red flamingos feed there; Bonaire has one of the largest flamingo populations in the world.
-For this reason and for the pristine coral reefs and sea turtle nesting beaches, the island is protected as a wetland of international importance by the Ramsar Convention.
-With the growth of diving tourism on Bonaire, project developers wanted to build hotels on Klein Bonaire.
-Just before the turn of the century, the island was bought and safeguarded by the Island Territory of Bonaire with the help of the Netherlands, the World Wide Fund for Nature and other conservationists.
-Since 2001, Klein Bonaire has been a legally protected nature reserve.
-The island is accessible by boat for divers, snorkellers and day-trippers.
+In the late 20th century, with the growth of diving tourism on Bonaire, project developers wanted to build hotels on Klein Bonaire.
+In 1999 the island was bought and safeguarded by the Island Territory of Bonaire with the help of the Netherlands, the World Wide Fund for Nature and other conservationists.
+Klein Bonaire has been a legally protected nature reserve since 2001, when it was incorporated as part of the Bonaire National Marine Park.
+The island is also protected as a wetland of international importance by the Ramsar Convention.

-Lac
+Lac Bay

-The Lac (lake) is a shallow lagoon in the southeast of Bonaire.
+Lac Bay is a shallow lagoon in the southeast of Bonaire.
 The 700 hectare area is surrounded by mangroves.
-The lake is part of the protected underwater park and has been designated an aquatic area of international importance under the Ramsar Convention.
+The bay is part of the protected underwater park and has been designated an aquatic area of international importance under the Ramsar Convention.
 The bay is unique for the presence of seagrasses and mangroves.
 Part of the mangroves is virtually undisturbed due to limited accessibility, making it important as a resting area for bird species.
-Lac is an important resting and nesting area for many marine birds and invertebrates, including the queen conch or Karkó.
+Lac Bay is an important resting and nesting area for many marine birds and invertebrates, including the queen conch or Karkó.
 This mollusk used to be found in large numbers here, but overfishing has largely eradicated the population.
 The area serves as a nursery for reef fish and is the feeding ground for the green sea turtle.